MaliJetal/MaliJetal/README.md

 ## Hi there👋
-I'm Jetal the Web developer(Lvl-2) from Publicis Sapient, a JavaScript front-end developer and also create JSON API's and like to play with database by profession.
-I'm a newbie to MERN, really enjoy learning and exploring languages and framewworks like ReactJS.
+I'm Jetal the Web developer(Lvl-2) from Publicis Sapient, a JavaScript ReactJS Front-end developer, motive to make UI experiences amazing and smooth.
+Love to learn and explore library ReactJS, Redux and many more.

-I have work with MERN applications, build up some beautiful web applications, do check out my repository and follow if you find needful.
+A newbie on MERN stack development build up some beautiful web applications, do check out my repository and follow if you find needful.

 - I am currently learning [Alogirthms and Data Structures](/https://github.com/MaliJetal/JSInterviewQuestions "Alogirthm and Data Structure").
 - Ongoing project is [Mern Application- Developer Social Network](https://github.com/MaliJetal/MERN-APP).
 - You can ask anything [here](https://github.com/MaliJetal/MaliJetal/issues).
 - Getting myself into [React.js](https://reactjs.org/).
--

 <p>
     Want to know more about me...
 Let's connect!